Best holiday rental deals in Somerset

 Above are the weather conditions for Somerset.
 On average, the warmest month is July.
 No heat wave is expected in January, when minimum average temperatures usally hit a 2° low.
 The rainiest month is July, while the driest month is March.

-Experience nature and history at your Somerset holiday letting
+Experience nature and history with a Somerset holiday letting

-Somerset, located in England’s West Country, is one of the country’s loveliest counties.
-Home to two historic cities, Bath and Wells, as many quaint towns and villages, this picturesque landscape is a place where you can discover history, get into the outdoors, and enjoy an atmosphere that is unique to this part of the world.
-Fun for the whole family, those with a Somerset holiday letting will find it’s a destination which gives much to enjoy.
+Somerset, located in the West Country, is one of England's loveliest counties.
+Home to two historic cities, Bath and Wells, as well as many quaint towns and villages, this picturesque landscape is a place where you can discover history, get into the outdoors, and enjoy an atmosphere that is unique to this part of the world.
+A Somerset holiday cottage is perfect for a peaceful getaway or family holiday.

 There are no airports in Somerset, but there are several major ones within easy reach of the county.
 The closest and best option is Bristol International Airport, which is located just outside of Somerset and is reasonably well accessed by flights from European destinations.
 If that isn’t an option, then you can also travel into one of the many London airports, which are very well-serviced from all corners of the globe, and make the two hour journey.
 Bath is a popular starting point in Somerset, and can be reached by train, though it’s advised to rent a car to get there and around the county.